ojdkbuild/ojdkbuild/README.md

 **Note: installer UUIDs changed in `8u212` and `11.0.3`, MSI update will NOT work, old versions must be uninstalled first**

-_Note: obsolete downloads are available at the bottom of this page._
+_Note: obsolete downloads are available at the bottom of this page_

 Other downloads
 ---------------